jsk-herman/paper-jsk/README.md

   installed locally.
 Just access it at: `https://<YOUR-SITE>/admin` & start writing.
 - You can give editorial access to 2 more writers all for free.
-More than that you would've to purchase a subsciption.
+More than that you would've to purchase a subscription.
 - Forestry leverages the Git-backend to update any config files it needs for the CMS, on your behalf.
 All you got to do is tweak the settings on it's web-based GUI.